Every VM has 4 block devices connected:

 Note: Whenever a TemplateBasedVM is created, the contents of the

 /home.
-From that point onward, the child TemplateBasedVM’s
+The child TemplateBasedVM’s

 /home is independent from its parent TemplateVM’s

-/home will no longer affect the child TemplateBasedVM’s
+/home will not affect the child TemplateBasedVM’s

 /home.
 Once a TemplateBasedVM has been created, any changes in its